I may get paid commission for purchases made after clicking a link in this post.

 To write a really awesome blog post on that topic, take a look at my article all about how to write the perfect blog post (for readers and search engines).

-To learn how to optimise that blog post for search engines check out my post all about using the Yoast Plugin to grow your blog traffic.
+To learn how to optimize that blog post for search engines check out my post all about how to use the Yoast SEO plugin to optimize a blog post.

 To take this strategy to the next level, use your highest scoring keyword ideas you have generated to populate your blog content calendar.